Last Updated on March 2, 2021 by Shaun Snapp

 “As I said when I started this blog, SAP doesn’t usually comment on competitor FUD, but I wanted to pause and be clear.
 SAP will win this market because we rely on fact and figures, real performance and customer success.”

 So far, SAP has not won in the database market.
 SAP has picked up market share, but it dramatically lags Oracle12c 5 years later.
 Of course, it is not clear what time horizon Steve Lucas was forecasting.
-According to DB Engine, a website that tracks the popularity of various databases based on things like media mention, support tickets, etc..HANA is only the 19th most popular database in current usage.
+According to DB Engine, a website that tracks various databases’ popularity based on things like media mention, support tickets, etc..HANA is only the 19th most popular database in current usage.
 This is right around MariaDB and Hive.

 SAP Delivers Innovation?